 Meet Your Chronophages

-Oddly enough, my another time eater appeared to be… reading.
+Oddly enough, my other time-eater appeared to be… reading.
 When a student, books saved me during boring lectures; and now, I had to struggle with them to win some time for sleep.
 I read until 4 am despite my wake-up time was 7 am; so no wonder I wasn’t able to lead successfully, plagiarizing ideas without thinking of consequences instead.

 Most of us meet chronophages every day, and the most dangerous of them are: